karashiiro/xiv-resources/README.md

 # xiv-resources
-A list of websites and tools for FFXIV.
+A list of websites (not Discord servers) and tools for FFXIV.
 PRs welcome.

 ## Websites
 Name|Description